SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Limitations of Strawman approaches

-For a centralized stateful proxy design and for the general case of read/write workloads over time-varying distributions, the only way to avoid the above security and correctness violations upon a failure is to reconstruct the proxy state---\eg, by downloading all the data from the cloud, decrypting the data, reinitializing the data structures, re-encrypting the new data structures, and writing all the new data back to the server---before issuing new queries.
+For a centralized stateful proxy design and for the general case of read/write workloads over time-varying distributions, to avoid the above security and correctness violations upon a failure, the proxy state must be reconstructed---\eg, by downloading all the data from the cloud service, decrypting the data, reinitializing the data structures, re-encrypting the new data structures, and writing all the new data back to the server---before issuing new queries.
 Even for moderate-sized KV stores, this would incur extremely large bandwidth and compute overheads, as well as long unavailability periods.

-In summary, naively replacing the centralized proxy server with a new one (upon a failure) and having clients reissue the queries either fails to ensure security and correctness, or results in massive overheads and large unavailability periods.
+In summary, replacing the centralized proxy server with a new one (upon a failure) and having clients reissue the queries either fails to ensure critical system properties (security and/or correctness), or results in large unavailability periods.
 This motivates the need for a distributed proxy architecture.